kevin-mcneil/csm-playbook/frameworks/ai-companion-system/README.md

 Prompt skeleton:

-"For each of those stakeholders, please summarize the following in a table, one stakeholder per row:
+"For each of those stakeholders, please summarize the following points in tabular format, with each point as a column header and each stakeholder as its row:
-- What business outcomes and metrics matter most to this stakeholder
-- How they typically measure success
-- Common challenges they face
-- How our solution addresses these challenges
-- What risks might cause them to disengage or question our value"

-This becomes your persona cheat sheet.
+--> What business outcomes and metrics matter most to this stakeholder --> How this stakeholder typically measures success in their role --> Common challenges this stakeholder faces when trying to achieve their goals --> How our solution specifically addresses these challenges and supports their success metrics --> What risks might cause this stakeholder to disengage or question our value"

 ---